gitpython-developers/GitPython/doc/source/tutorial.rst

     :start-after: # [26-test_references_and_objects]
     :end-before: # ![26-test_references_and_objects]

-You can also specify an SSH key to use for any operations on the remotes
+You can also specify per-call custom environments using a new context manager on the Git command

 .. literalinclude:: ../../git/test/test_docs.py
     :language: python